 Telka's mental health approach is solution-focused.
 People who are serious about feeling better, making changes, improving insight and becoming the best version of themselves benefit from Telka's goal directed approach.

 People who "just want someone to talk to"....perhaps meeting weekly for months, with no particular goal in mind, will prefer to find a support-focused, long-term therapist.

 Because Telka's solution-focused, cognitive-behavioral approach is not for everyone, she will ask questions to determine if her services are your best treatment fit.
 If she is not able to give your service request the time and attention you deserve, she will do her best to recommend other options in the greater Lansing area.

 Telka is very limited in her ability to accept new clients at this time.
 She currently refers out requests for geriatric, child, adolescent and family therapy.
 She is no longer providing services for chronic, long-term conditions, legal testimony, criminal activity or those struggling with active addictions.
-Because Telka is not able to accommodate every new service request, her workbook, self-help pdfs & useful videos are available on this website as free downloads to use with the health care professional of your choice.
+Because Telka is not able to accommodate every incoming service request, her workbook, self-help pdfs & useful videos are available on this website as free downloads to use with the health care professional of your choice.

 Sorry no. After 25 years of working with teens and families, Telka now refers adolescent and family therapy to other specialists in the community.
 She will however, meet individually with parents for consultation and strategic planning for how best to improve communication and strengthen parenting tools.
 Watch the TED.com video by Jill Bolte-Taylor PhD help understand the adolescent brain: why teenagers are impulsive and risk taking.